 Grind the weed up to expose as much surface area as possible.
 Use a hand grinder, an electric spice grinder, or a blender.
 Making sure your weed is fairly dry helps a bit.
 Use good weed.
 Making a kief tincture helps boost the potency vs. using flower or trim.
 The more plant material you use, the more planty it will taste.
 Using trim or sugar leaves isn’t recommended for this reason.
 Kief and concentrates deliver a much purer tasting product.
 BHO tincture is also more pleasant tasting than flower-based variants.

 You definitely need to use a candy thermometer to monitor and maintain the right temperature in the double boiler.
-Maintaining the correct temperature is essential to make green dragon.
+Maintaining the correct temperature is essential to make this green dragon recipe.
 Alcohol will boil off around 170 F degrees, you’ll notice it gently rolls or releases smaller bubbles compared to boiling water.
 You’ll likely need to turn down your burner to a low setting once the water initially boils.
 Keep adjusting the heat to try and maintain 170 F degrees.
 If it gets too low, bring up to a boil and just add another minute or two to the cook time.

 When the boiling time finishes you’ll be left with a fraction of the original amount of alcohol, likely less than 1 ounce.
-If so, add plan everclear to bring the total volume up to 1 oz.
+If so, add enough plain everclear to bring the total volume up to 1 oz.
 This will help you dose THC content accurately using an eyedropper.
-Or you could add your tincture directly to a quantity of flavored alcohol such as peppermint brandy or other strong flavored liquors, so that you can bring to a party to do shots.
+Or you could add your tincture directly to a quantity of flavored alcohol such as peppermint brandy or other strong flavored liquors, so that you can bring it to a party to do shots.
 Be careful about overdoing it, start with a small quantity the first time and take more the next time if need be.
-Never say “it’s been an hour and I barely feel it, lets take a double dose” or you may pay a steep price for your boldness.
+Never say “it’s been an hour and I barely feel it, let’s take a double dose” or you may pay a steep price for your boldness.

 Make sure the water level in your pot stays higher than the level of the weed and alcohol in the pyrex cup.
 But not too high so splashing water gets in the weed/alcohol mash.